pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_playbook_service_from_a_button/chapter.md

 ## Summary

 This chapter has shown how a custom button can be added to a VM to run an Ansible playbook on that VM.

-Several tests were run to investigate the effect of selecting or changing the default service dialog elements.
+Testing various combinations of dialog inputs versus default service and button values can help us gain an understanding of what's happening behind the scenes.

 ## Further Reading